 - 2 tablespoons organic chia seeds

-- 1/4 cup House Foods® organic soft tofu (Soft tofu is lighter, but you can use denser “firm” tofu which contains more protein.)
+- 1/4 to 1/2 cup House Foods® organic soft tofu (Soft tofu is lighter, but you can use denser “firm” tofu which contains more protein.)

 - 100% pure pineapple juice (I like Lakewood® Organic Pure Pineapple Juice – NOT nectar)